 Our Faculty

 After her successful, twenty-plus year professional career dancing with Atlanta Ballet, Joffrey Ballet, San Francisco Ballet and Milwaukee Ballet, Ms. Spratlin established the Dance Training Center / San Francisco in January of 2014.
 She sensed the need for a new kind of ballet school in San Francisco: one with the highest quality of training, smaller classes and a warm and supportive environment.
-DTC/SF gives individual attention to students in a healthy, positive atmosphere, and is a place where professional dancers and students from other ballet schools come to tune-up and work on their technique.
+Now named the Ballet School of San Francisco, it gives individual attention to students in a healthy, positive atmosphere, and is a place where professional dancers and students from other ballet schools come to tune-up and work on their technique.
 In SF, Ms. Spratlin has taught for Amy Seiwert's Imagery and regularly teaches company class for Smuin Ballet.
-She also regularly returns to the Atlanta Ballet Center for Dance Education as a faculty member for both the Advanced and Professional Summer Intensives.
-The ‘24-’25 school year will be Ms. Spratlin’s 30th year of teaching ballet!
+She also returns to the Atlanta Ballet Center for Dance Education as a faculty member for both the Advanced and Professional Summer Intensives.

 Kristin Long enjoyed a 23-year career as a principal dancer at San Francisco Ballet, before embarking on a teaching career upon her retirement as a performer.